ultralytics/ultralytics/docs/en/reference/models/utils/ops.md

 ---
-description: Discover details for "HungarianMatcher" & "inverse_sigmoid" functions in Ultralytics YOLO, advanced tools supporting detection models.
+description: Explore the utilities and operations in Ultralytics models like HungarianMatcher and get_cdn_group.
+Learn how to optimize and manage model operations efficiently.
-keywords: Ultralytics, YOLO, HungarianMatcher, inverse_sigmoid, detection models, model utilities, ops
+keywords: Ultralytics, models, utils, operations, HungarianMatcher, get_cdn_group, model optimization, pytorch, machine learning
 ---

 # Reference for `ultralytics/models/utils/ops.py`